Visual Network Analysis in Immersive Environments: A Survey: Discussion

 \paragraph*{Intelligent System}

-Current applications and studies often still regard visual network analysis as a highly manual process, where users observe a visual representation with basic interaction capabilities and solve low-level tasks, such as verifying path existence between nodes.
-However, with modern algorithms and user interfaces, such applications should provide more guidance and reduce the manual effort for users as far as possible.
+Current applications and studies often regard visual network analysis as a \textbf{highly manual} process, where users observe a visual representation with basic interaction capabilities and solve low-level tasks, such as verifying path existence.
+However, with modern algorithms and user interfaces, such applications should provide more \textbf{guidance} and reduce the manual effort for users as far as possible.
 As shown by an application, incorporating LLMs, for instance, can lead to more intelligent user interfaces, where users communicate what they are interested in and get presented with the right data.
-Their expertise allows them to evaluate the data and retrieve new information, forming a perfect symbiosis between human and computer systems.
-Further, intelligent systems can guide users to potentially relevant anomalies or suggest adequate analysis methods, which is not part of immersive network analysis systems so far.
-We see lots of potential in leveraging such techniques, already showing great results in other domains and potentially contributing to higher accessibility.
+Their expertise allows the users to evaluate the data and retrieve new information, forming a perfect symbiosis between human and computer systems.
+Further, \textbf{intelligent systems} can guide users to potentially relevant anomalies or suggest adequate analysis methods, which is not part of immersive network analysis systems so far.
+With the great results in other domains, but also in immersive analytics~\cite{wang2025immersive}, we see high potential in leveraging AI-based techniques for immersive network analysis, which could also contribute to higher accessibility.